Mark Ball: Heartland New Zealand

 Mark Ball leads the Heartland New Zealand Party, which was registered with the Electoral Commission in August 2020.
 Heartland is a rural-based party that opposes the New Zealand Emissions Trading Scheme, the Paris Agreement, and attempts to limit the environmental impacts of agriculture.

 Ball contested the 2020 New Zealand general election for Heartland and was ranked first on its party list of five.
 He was also the party's only electorate candidate, contesting the electorate of Port Waikato, which contains the Franklin area.
 Ball received 8,462 electorate votes (21% of the vote) and came third; Andrew Bayly won the electorate with 15,635 votes (38%).
-This was a surprisingly high result for a little known third party candidate.

 Since Ball, Heartland's only electorate candidate, did not win his electorate, and the party did not receive the required 5% of the party vote to enter Parliament, Heartland New Zealand did not gain any seats in the New Zealand House of Representatives.